whymodem/justeatit/README.md

 * Postgres GIS extensions
   * If support is not required/desired for other databases like SQLite
 * Expanded use of live view features like refreshing random data at intervals on a map
+* Caching
+  * There is some built-in pooling and caching via Phoenix, however any app could always use more as it grows
+  * We did not want to overcomplicate things with caching, especially before any kind of cluster or scaling is involved
+  * BEAM and OTP provide mechanisms that can do quite a bit, for example keeping state in a GenServer per node, using ETS, in-process/embedded DBs etc.

 # Future